-Identify your buddy and build rapport with him/her.
-Get to know his/her preferences and together put contingency plans in cases of any changes to the original plan and communicate this with the guide.
+- Identify your buddy and build rapport with him/her.
+Get to know his/her preferences and together put contingency plans in case of any changes to the original plan and communicate this with the guide.

-If you have any doubts about the dive (i.e. the weather is not helping you fulfill your plan, or your equipment are malfunctioning in any way, or you feel sick or nauseous) don’t dive.
+- If you have any doubts about the dive (i.e. the weather is not helping you fulfill your plan, or your equipment is malfunctioning in any way, or you feel sick or nauseous) don’t dive.
 Better be safe than sorry.

 #diving #scubadiving #safety #divehurghada #plan #divingplan